chiefmikey/name-generator/README.md

 > "Picking a name for a baby is hard.
 Picking a name for your social media profile is harder.
 At least it was, until now... **Name Generator**, *just use it.*"

-A few simple clicks like the wave of a wand.
+The flick of your mouse, the wave of a wand.
 A brief questionnaire is all that is required to conquer the pursuit of coolness.

 > "All of my friends thought I was a lame but my swag got turned on as soon as I hit up the **Name Generator**."